 Justice Reddy observed that the officials did not prevent the construction of the building by the owner.
 The judge also observed that what is not forthcoming is the issue of a completion certificate as required by Section 310 of the Act and it is not known how Prem was permitted to occupy the building.

-Justice Ram Mohan Reddy issued the direction while hearing a petition complaining about construction of a building in R.T.
+in R.T.
 Nagar in violation of the sanctioned plan and building byelaws.

 Data and action